Cloufield/gwaslab/README.md

 # gwaslab
+Current version: 0.0.4
 A collection of handy python scripts for GWAS.
+This package is based on matplotlib and seaborn.

+What you can do with gwaslab:
 1. Manhattan plot
 2. QQ plot
 3. Calculate lamda GC